aroberge/avantpy/roadmap.md

     - a simple tkinter-based IDE has been written as a demo

 ## TODO
-- [ ] replace IF/TRY/EXCEPT/ELSE etc in exceptions handling by proper keywords
-      from the dialect.

 - [ ] Write a script to prepare a new release.
 This script should ensure that all the traceback pages are updated.

-- [ ] Remove redundant variable "info" in exception_handling.py

 - [ ] Add explanation about unusual spacing of translation files.